-Adult learning courses are 100% online, so you have to be comfortable learning on your own, at a fast pace.
+Online learning courses are 100% online, so you have to be comfortable learning at a fast pace on your own.
 You also have to be comfortable sitting at your computer!
-Visit the Louisiana Online site to read about online learning and take the self-assessment.
+Visit the Louisiana Online site to read about online learning and take the self-assessment to see if this program is right for you.

-What degree programs are offered by the adult learning program?
+What degree programs are offered by the online learning program?

 How much does the program cost?